 - 1. Coroners and medical examiners- PHI may be disclosed for the purpose of: - a.
 Identifying a deceased person; - b.
 Determining a cause of death; - c.
-Other duties required by law. - Funeral directors- PHI may be disclosed to funeral directors, consistent with applicable law, as necessary to carry out their duties with respect to the decedent.
-PHI may be disclosed prior to and in reasonable anticipation of a patient's death. - H. Cadaveric Organ, Eye or Tissue Donation- PHI may be disclosed to organ procurement organizations or other entities engaged in the procurement, banking or transplantation of cadaveric organs, eyes or tissue for the purpose of facilitating donation and transplantation.
+Other duties required by law. - 2.
+Funeral directors- PHI may be disclosed to funeral directors, consistent with applicable law, as necessary to carry out their duties with respect to the decedent.
+PHI may be disclosed prior to and in reasonable anticipation of a patient's death. - 3.
+PHI regarding a person who is deceased for more than 50 years is no longer protected information and can be used without authorization. - H. Cadaveric Organ, Eye or Tissue Donation- PHI may be disclosed to organ procurement organizations or other entities engaged in the procurement, banking or transplantation of cadaveric organs, eyes or tissue for the purpose of facilitating donation and transplantation.